Download PDF

 - FDI Inflow:

-Panama’s economic freedom score is 65.4, making its economy the 56th freest in the 2022 Index.
-Panama is ranked 11th among 32 countries in the Americas region, and its overall score is above the regional and world averages.
+Panama’s economic freedom score is 63.8, making its economy the 55th freest in the 2023 Index.
+Its score is 1.6 points lower than last year.
+Panama is ranked 9th out of 29 countries in the South and Central America/Caribbean region, and its overall score is above the world and regional averages.

 Background

-Panama’s isthmian canal connecting the Caribbean Sea and Pacific Ocean has been a vital conduit for global commerce since it opened in 1914.
-President Laurentino “Nito” Cortizo of the Revolutionary Democratic Party (PRD) began a five-year term in 2019.
-Cortizo is negotiating a free-trade agreement with China.
-Although its growth has slowed in recent years, Panama’s dollar-based economy has been stimulated by the canal’s ambitious 2016 expansion, additional public infrastructure projects, and rising copper exports.
-The well-developed services sector accounts for more than 75 percent of GDP.
-Panama has long been an illicit financing and narco-trafficking hub, and international regulators have increased their oversight.
+The Panama Canal has been vital to global commerce ever since it opened in 1914.
+In 2022, President Laurentino “Nito” Cortizo of the Revolutionary Democratic Party faced record-size protests against rising food prices and corruption.
+Cortizo has signaled that he might restart negotiations for a free-trade agreement with China, and Beijing’s influence is increasing.
+Although growth has slowed, the canal’s 2016 expansion, additional public infrastructure projects, and rising copper exports have stimulated Panama’s dollar-based economy.
+Services account for more than 75 percent of GDP.
+Panama is an illicit financing and narco-trafficking hub, and international regulators have increased their oversight.

 Rule of Law